yusukeko/gatsby-site-markdown-contentful/src/posts/gatsby/gatsby.md

 date: "2020-07-09"
 ---

-So I just started using Gatsby JS and this is super fast and easy framework to use.
-Plus, it's just so easy to move production and keep updating contents.
+I just started using Gatsby JS and this is super fast and easy framework to use.
+Plus, it's just so easy to going production and keep updating contents and dynamically create contents.

 ![Chiori](./chiori.jpg)